michaelcho/redberry/README.md

 Redberry is a Blueprint for adding CMS functionality into your Flask app.
 It is intended to be registered into an existing Flask app, not as a standalone application.

+## Features
+- Start using Redberry in your Flask app in 3 lines
+- Display posts and categories
+- Create, update, and delete in the included admin panel
+- Customizable templates
+- Built with Bootstrap for easy modification

 ## Installation
 `pip install redberry`